Mark40063795/LMRallyFillCalc/README.md

 Number of Troops
 -------------------
 The number of troops you are sending in thousands.
 E.g if sending 200k just type 200, no "k".
 Added letter will crash the program.
-Yes I'm lazy
+Yes I'm lazy.
+If you dont put anything in and just hit enter it will assume 200k.

 Percentage of T5
 -------------------
 When entering the percentage dont put "%" at the end, just the number will do.
 Send 60% minimum or you're a bitch.
-Dunno what happens if you put 0%, never tried
+Dunno what happens if you put 0%, never tried.
+If you dont put a number and just hit enter it will assume 60%